smazumder05/simple-container/README.md

 # simple-container

-My implemetaion of a container(chroot on steriods) using Linux kernel APIs, cgroups and runc

-Containers a self-contained bundle of code and its dependencies, that can be shipped together and run in an isolated environment inside some host operating system.

-My goal is to run a common busybox Docker image, but without docker.
+> My goal is to run a common busybox Docker image, but without docker.
 Docker uses btrfs as a filesystem format for its images.
 Let’s try pulling the image and unpack it into a directory:

+My implemetation of a container(chroot on steriods) using Linux kernel APIs, cgroups and runc

+Containers a self-contained bundle of code and its dependencies, that can be shipped together and run in an isolated environment inside some host operating system.

 ```
 mkdir rootfs